Abuja Digital Studio · Est. 2018

 APNS Token-based

 Native iOS apps.
-Uses .p8 key file — no certificate renewal needed.
+Uses .p8 key file, so no certificate renewal is needed.

 Expo Push

 React Native / Expo apps.
-No credentials — routes via the Expo Push API.
+Routes via the Expo Push API with no credentials required.

 Push payload fields